About This Ohm's Law Calculator

 Electricity powers our world, from the tiny microchips in your smartphone to the massive motors in electric vehicles.
 At the heart of all these systems lies a simple yet powerful principle: Ohm's Law.
 Whether you are a student tackling physics homework, a hobbyist building a DIY electronics project, or a professional electrician troubleshooting a circuit, understanding Ohm's Law is non-negotiable.
 It is the foundation upon which modern electrical engineering is built.

 This comprehensive guide will walk you through everything you need to know about Ohm's Law.
-We will break down the variables (Voltage, Current, and Resistance), explain the formulas in depth, provide real-world examples, and show you how to use the calculator above to solve complex problems in seconds.
+We will break down the variables (Voltage, Current, and Resistance), explain the formulas in depth, and provide real-world examples.

 Ohm's Law is a mathematical formula that describes the relationship between Voltage, Current, and Resistance in an electrical circuit.
 It was discovered by the German physicist Georg Ohm in 1827.
 He found that, for a given conductor at a constant temperature, the current flowing through it is directly proportional to the voltage applied across it and inversely proportional to the resistance.